-The LG 32QN600 has low input lag of around 9ms, meaning that you won’t be able to feel or notice any delays between your actions and the result on the screen.
+The LG 32QN600 has a low input lag of around 9ms, meaning that you won’t be able to feel or notice any delays between your actions and the result on the screen.

 There are four response time overdrive modes: Off, Normal, Fast and Faster.

-We recommend using the Fast mode for the least amount of visible trailing behind fast-moving objects without overshoot.
+We recommend using the Fast mode for the least amount of visible trailing behind fast-moving objects without any overshoot.